 - Green indicates normal operation. - Red indicates a power fault.
-When there is a power fault, the IC20 enters its diagnostic state and all other controls are inhibited until the fault is corrected.
-Turn off the power to the IC20 for a few seconds and then turn it back on.
+When a power fault occurs, the IC25 enters its diagnostic state and all other controls are inhibited until the fault is corrected.
+Turn off the power to the IC25 for a few seconds and then turn it on again.
 If the power fault remains, contact Dionex.